 Sukhoi Su35

 Egypt has formally called off its arrangement with Russia for Su-35 fighter jets.
 This is a big change in how the Egyptian government buys defense equipment and what it values most.
+A high-ranking Egyptian military officer said that technical problems, not only American pressure, compelled Cairo to say no to the Russian-built fighter plane.

 Egypt’s needs for air combat were changing, and the Su-35’s old radar, high fuel consumption, and limited electronic warfare capabilities didn’t match them.
 In 2018, Cairo and Moscow strengthened their defense ties with a $2 billion deal for 24 planes.
+In 2020, Egypt quietly put the transaction on hold; however, in July 2025, officials publicly disclosed the complete technical reasons for the cancellation.

 The Irbis-E radar system, which is a passive electronically scanned array (PESA), raised significant concerns.
-The Irbis-E radar system can follow objects up to 400 kilometres away, although it uses outdated gallium arsenide parts.
+The Irbis-E radar system can follow objects up to 400 kilometers away, although it uses outdated gallium arsenide parts.
 In contrast, gallium nitride-based AESA radars equip modern Western fighters, making them more difficult to jam and providing more accurate tracking.

 Egyptian engineers concluded that the Irbis-E was inadequate for managing the electronic threats currently prevalent in the Middle East.
 Egypt believes that situational awareness is non-negotiable, and the radar’s susceptibility to jamming reduced its ability to be aware of its surroundings.